 Campaniform sensilla are a class of mechanoreceptors found in insects, which respond to local stress and strain within the animal's cuticle.
-Campaniform sensilla function as proprioceptors that detect mechanical load as resistance to muscle contraction (Zill; 2012).
-Sensory feedback from campaniform sensilla is integrated in the control of posture and locomotion (Tuthill & Wilson: 2016).
-Each campaniform sensillumconsists of flexible dome, which is embedded in a spongy socket within the cuticle and innervated by the dendrites of a single bipolar sensory.
-Campaniform sensilla are often ovalshaped with long axes.
+Campaniformsensilla function as proprioceptors that detect mechanical load as resistance to muscle contraction (Zill; 2012).
+Sensory feedback from campaniform sensilla is integrated in the control of posture and locomotion (Tuthill&Wilson;2016).Each campaniform sensillumconsists of flexible dome, which is embedded in a spongy socket within the cuticle and innervated by the dendrites of a single bipolar sensory.
+Campaniform sensilla are often oval- shaped with long axes.
 Campaniform sensilla are distributed across the body surface of many insects.
-The fruit fly Drosophila melanogaster, has over 680 sensilla (Dinges; 2020).
 Campaniform sensilla are located in regions where stress is likely to be high, including on the legs, antennae and wings (Dinges; 2020)